AM-Ankitgit/Boston_House_Price_Prediction/README.md

 #Boston_House_Price_Prediction

-here we implement knn algorithms for prediction house price prediction
+here we implement knn algorithms for prediction of house price.

 it is end to end project from model training , testing